3MAH-Team-old/smartplus/README.md

 c - Build your own projects using the smartplus lib called "libsmartplus.so".

-For this, you need to specify the path of the smartplus dynamic library (with the -I option) and to link smartplus with your application
+For this, you need to specify the path of the smartplus dynamic library (with the -I option) and to link smartplus with your application.

 	Example : gcc myproject.cpp -I/'pathtothefile'/smartplus/lib -lsmartplus